raghu826/raghu826/README.md

 - 👋 Hi, I’m @raghu826
 - 👀 I’m interested in Deep Learning, Computer Vision, ML and Data Science
-- 🌱 I’m currently learning Concepts in Deep Learning
+- 🌱 I’m currently working on projects related to Computer Vision and Deep Learning.
 - 💞️ I’m looking to collaborate on a Deep Learning or Computer Vision project
-- 📫 How to reach me +4917655299317 / mail: yraghu13@gmail.com
+- 📫 How to reach me +4917655299317 / mail: raghuvarma.yarakaraju@gmail.com

 <!---
 raghu826/raghu826 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.